maxmmyron/mmyron-ssh/fs/posts/gradients.md

 ></length-percentage>
 ```

-Earlier, we found that we can’t easily target arbitrary angle values like to-[45deg], since Tailwind doesn’t expose any angle type to us in the matchUtilities() type option :( We can also dive into the Tailwind source code and see that generating color stops is a pretty complex process…and not one we can really override.
+Earlier, we found that we can’t easily target arbitrary angle values like to-[45deg], since Tailwind doesn’t expose any angle type to us in the matchUtilities() type option.
+We can also dive into the Tailwind source code and see that generating color stops is a pretty complex process…and not one we can really override.
 With that said, we’ll stick to support <percentage> by default.
 The good thing with this is that the color stop syntax is—as far as we’re concerned—entirely identical between all three gradient functions:

 ```html
 <general-color-stop-list>